SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us024/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The task selected to be postponed can't have the status of "Canceled", if so, no changes are made.
+* **AC1:** The task selected to be postponed can't have the status of "Canceled" or "Done", if so, no changes are made.
 * **AC2:** The task must be selected from the list show by the UI, for the respective user log in on the system.
 * **AC3:** When postponed a task, its status does not change.
 * **AC4:** The input date, have to be gratter than the associated to the task.